Receive up to 25% off your first-year life insurance payments. Apply now! ->

 Nobody wants to talk about a loved one’s funeral, but the reality is that so much needs to be done after someone passes that it’s always best to be aware beforehand.
 Not only that, but some people want an extravagant good-bye, while others prefer something simple.
 The goal is to fulfill your parents’ wishes with dignity and respect.

 Start by learning whether your parents want an in-ground burial or an above-ground burial in a community mausoleum.
-If they’d prefer to be cremated, would they like you to scatter their ashes somewhere meaningful, or bury them at the base of a tree you are planting in their memory?
+If they’d prefer to be cremated, would they like you to scatter their ashes somewhere meaningful, or keep them in an urn at home?
 Is their preference with or without a memorial plaque?
+Do they want a “green funeral“?
 These days, there’s such a broad range of options that it makes sense to know what your parents’ wishes are beforehand.

 You should also ask whether they want a large funeral, or something private for close friends and family.
 If you plan ahead, you can pay for the service in advance to ease your mind when the time comes.